The Underlying Cause of Death database contains mortality and population counts

-place of legal residence (region, division, state and county),
+place of residence (total U.S., region, state and county),

-age (single-year-of age, 5-year age groups, 10-year age groups and infant age groups)
+age group (single-year-of age, 5-year age groups, 10-year age groups and infant age groups),

 Data Use Restrictions: